One of the most common questions we get from WordPress users is how to make their site search more accurate.

-It might be challenging for your site visitors to find what they’re looking for if you have a lot of posts and pages.
+It might be challenging for your site visitors to find what they’re looking for if you have a lot of posts.

-In this article, we’ll show you how to limit WordPress search to post content and how to make it consider post custom fields.
+In this article, we’ll show you how to limit WordPress search to post content.

 Why Make WordPress Search in Post Content